 “When you approach the confessional, know this, that I Myself am waiting there for you.
 I am only hidden by the priest, but I Myself act in your soul.
 Here the misery of the soul meets the God of mercy.”
 (Jesus to St. Faustina, Diary 1602)

 The Catechism of the Catholic Church (1604) tells us that love is “the fundamental and innate vocation of every human being.”
 For many, this vocation of love is lived out through the Sacrament of Marriage where the “two become one flesh” freely giving themselves to one another

 We are very happy that you want Jesus to be a part of your wedding ceremony and your marriage!
 The Sacrament of Christian Marriage is a great communal celebration, which is mysteriously linked to the spousal love of Christ for His Church.
 This is why it is so appropriate that it take place both inside a Catholic church and during Mass.
 In this way the marriage is blessed in His Presence — in His House, where He always remains in the Tabernacle out of love for us, and in the Mass where we become one flesh with Him by receiving Him in Holy Communion.
-We have extensive Marriage planning pages that will be up soon where you’ll be able to find everything you need to plan your wedding here at Incarnation!
+Click here to go to our extensive Marriage Planning Section where you can find everything you need to plan your wedding here at Incarnation!

 ANOINTING OF THE SICK

 This sacrament is celebrated at the parish, home or hospital by special request.
 If you will be in the hospital for surgery or extended care, there is often a priest affiliated with the hospital specifically to minister to patients.
 Simply ask your nurse or at the information desk.
 If there is no priest, feel free to contact the Parish Office to arrange for the celebration of this sacrament.
 Also remember we have a prayer line to pray for your needs, so please let us know if you are sick or having surgery!
 (Call Mary Jane Zuknick at 924-4108)